Liquidating Assets: How can merchants adapt for the demands of tomorrow’s collectors?

 As the market has grown and diversified, so too have its participants.
 As part of this study, Liv-ex heard from hundreds of fine wine collectors from across the globe.
 They ranged from new collectors in emerging markets, to long-term collectors in major fine wine hubs.
 While many declared a deep interest in fine wine – and drinking it! – others are engaged in the market simply for investment purposes.

 Liv-ex is the global marketplace that exclusively serves the wine trade, catering solely for professional wine businesses.
 However, in the context of a rapidly evolving wine market, it is valuable to understand the end consumer.
-This, we hope, will help Liv-ex to best serve the needs of the trade – and the trade to serve the expectations of today’s collectors.
+This, we hope, will help Liv-ex to best serve the needs of the trade – and the trade to serve the expectations of both today’s collectors, and tomorrow’s.

-This study therefore seeks to understand what today’s fine wine collector wants, and what they are currently getting from the trade.
-It focuses specifically on moments when a collector seeks to sell wine.
+This study therefore seeks to understand how fine collectors are currently using the trade, and how their needs are changing.
+It focuses specifically on moments when a collector will seek to sell wine.
 This is an important element of wine collecting and investment; one that is arguably underrepresented in most studies into fine wine.
 It also asked collectors for their impression of the market analysis, information, and support that they receive from the trade to inform their decision making.

 Liv-ex surveyed 232 people from 36 countries representing fine wine collectors worldwide.